Matric Results: South Africans Stunned As Limpopo School Obtains 0% Pass Rate

 Source: Getty Images

 SEKHUKHUNE, LIMPOPO — South Africans were taken aback after a high school in Limpopo obtained a 0% pass rate for the 2025 National Senior Certificate exams.
-This was after the Department of Basic Education revealed that the class of 2025 obtained an 88% pass rate.
+This was after the Department of Basic Education revealed that the national average for the class of 2025 was an 88% pass rate.

 Read also

-According to Schools Digest, none of the matriculants at Naledi-Ya-Meso Secondary School in Sekhukhune passed.
+According to Schools Digest, none of the matriculants at the school in Sekhukhune passed.
+The school's name has been removed to protect the identity of its pupils.
 The school, which falls under the Sekhukhune South Education District, had only 15 matriculants who did not pass.

 Briefly News reached out to the Limpopo Department of Education to confirm the results of the school.
 The Department had not responded at the time of publication.